Reconsidering “Write A Book With Me”

 Also, keep in mind that I’m pretty well computer illiterate.

-JANIS HUTCHINSON
+9. JANIS HUTCHINSON Avatar

 I get very frustrated when hosts have two different sites to go to.
 Would prefer just one place to get everything.
 Thanks for your great work!